-South Bend is a city located in Indiana.
+South Bend is a city located in the state of Indiana.
 It serves as the county seat for St. Joseph County.
-Recent estimates show that the population of South Bend is 101,735, making it the fourth largest city in Indiana by population.
 Today, the city is a hub of economics and culture in the Northern Indiana area.

 The city’s largest employer is the University of Notre Dame, which provides over 5,000 jobs.
 Beacon Medical Group, South Bend Community School Corporation, AM General and Saint Joseph Regional Medical Center are other top employers in South Bend.